identity-layer/collection/README.md

 $numbers; // 1, 4, 9
 ```
 In this example we square a collection of numbers and return the resulting collection.
+A new collection will be
+returned.
+It works in much the same way the array_map function does except it does not return an array.

 #### Reduce
 ```